czuger/rhex/README.md

 This repository contain a library for using a grid of hexagons with ruby.

 * It is a partial ruby implementation of the huge work of Amit Patel (http://www.redblobgames.com/grids/hexagons/).
-* The hexagons are pointy topped.
-* The coordinate system is axial.
-* Only required methods are implemented in the cube object.

 ## Compatibility

-This gem has been tested with ruby 2.4, 2.5, 2.6
+This gem has been tested with ruby 3.0.3

 ## Setup